Daniel J. Frey

 Humans take in information at all speeds.

-News organizations report the news they don't necessarily understand what they are saying.
+News organizations report the news, but they don't necessarily understand what they are saying.

 They speak before they think.